The Shintani--Faddeev modular cocycle: Stark units from $q$-Pochhammer ratios: Partial zeta functions

 \subsection{Ray class partial zeta functions}

 Let $F$ be a number field and $\OO$ be an order in $F$.
 Let $\mm$ be an ideal of $\OO$ and $\rS$ a subset of the set of real embeddings of $F$.

-To a ray class in the non-coprime invertible ray class monoid, we associate a zeta function.
+To a ray class in the \rcmia, we associate a zeta function.
 (The dependence of $\OO$ is implicit in this definition, via the dependence on $\A$.) \begin{defn}[Ray class partial zeta function] Let $\A \in \Clt_{\mm,\rS}(\OO)$.
 For $\re(s)>1$, define

 \end{defn}

 In the case of the maximal order, the ray class partial zeta function can be reduced to the ray class group case. \begin{prop} Let $\A \in \Clt_{\mm,\rS}(\OO_F)$.
 Choose an ideal $\cc \in \rJ_\mm^\ast(\OO_F)$ such that $\cc\A = [(\gamma_0)]$ for some $\gamma_0 \in \OO_F$, and let $\dd = \mm + \gamma_0\OO_F$.
 Then